tim0g/timog.org/content/posts/gradations daihei shibata/index.md

 >Focusing on information that would otherwise be stripped away from the normal design process, I used trial-and-error to find richness and new value, and came up with the idea of making simple things complicated.

 Gradations are generally soothing, except for the one about the curry rice.
-There people who like to mix their curry with their rice and those that like a hard boundary between the white rice and the brown stew.
+There are people who mix their curry with their rice and those that like a hard boundary between the white rice and the brown stew.

 I'm on the latter camp; I *want* hard boundaries when curry rice is concerned.